FoxyStoat/fcc/README.md

-# Free Code Camp Projects - fcc
+# Free Code Camp Projects - Responsive Web Design Projects

-A place for all my fcc projects
+A place for all my fcc Responsive Web Design Projects.
+5 Projects to finish off the 300 hrs of responsive web design certification.